Contents

 - Until emergency services or management arrive on scene, the area supervisor or lead employee is in charge of the scene.
 After an incident occurs, take the following actions:

-- Verify that emergency assistance is present, or call 911 (on or off site) for assistance (or call (510) 486-6999 during off-hours).
+- Verify that emergency assistance is present, or call 911 (on or off site) for assistance.
+Call the Site Operations Center at (510) 486-6999 for all non-life-threatening incidents.

 - Preserve the scene.
 Do not permit any equipment or vehicles involved in the incident to be moved.
 Do not allow passersby access to the scene or to interact with equipment or materials at the scene.